lqhuang/typed-settings/docs/examples.rst

 First we define our settings class and the Enum that holds all supported Python versions.

-We than create a click command.
+We then create a click command.
 The decorator :func:`click_options()` creates commnand line options and makes Click pass an instance of our settings class to the CLI function.

 The decorator needs to know our settings class and which loaders to use.